ori-sky/polar-space/designs/ships.md

 Primary weapons are usually forward firing energy or kinetic weapons.
 Secondary weapons are usually pylon mounted missiles or rockets.
 Some hulls can fit Utility weapons in either Primary or Secondary slots sacrificing firepower for additional abilities.
 Weapons usually have internal power supplies or ammo reserves.
 If they didn't they would quickly overload a ship's power reactor.
+Some utilities have been manufactured that allow pilots to route excess ship capacitor power into the weapons array, however.
+### Heat Dissipation
+Their power may be endless, but most Primary Weapons (some Secondary, and some Utilities

 ## Ship Power Systems
 *SCF* Ship power systems are split into two components, the *Central Reactor Core* (Reactor) and a *Rapid Discharge/Recharge Capacitor Bank* (RD/R Capacitor).